nirvdrum/nirvdrum.com/_posts/2020-08-20-reflections-on-reasonml.md

 But, it feels a lot more like it's still in the innovator stage.
 That's okay.
 Every project needs to start somewhere.
-If you're comfortable with that, you can have a lot of fun working withe ReasonML and helping advance the language.
+If you're comfortable with that, you can have a lot of fun working with ReasonML and helping advance the language.
 If you're just looking to tinker with something, even knowing there'll be some bumps, you'll probably want to use something a bit more refined.

 <hr/>